cwyant314159/embedded-system-kata/README.md

 > serial connection will work.

 ## Project Roadmap
-- 06_uart_echo
-  - UART echo chars from host back to terminal (bonus: use interrupts)
 - 07_uart_sentence_statistics
   - App to count the number of letters, white space chars, and punctionation in a new line separated string.